Having more fun than a human being should be allowed to have, Rush Limbaugh.

 We've played you the sound bites.

-The evidence is there, nobody's lying.
+The evidence is there.

-Nobody's making it up, and there's no racism here.
+And there's no racism here.

-We're just calling Obama out on the lies he's told about Obamacare and the Democrats too.
+We're just calling Obama out on the lies he's told about Obamacare and the Democrats, too.

-Ten broken Obamacare promises.
+10 broken Obamacare promises.

 Health insurance cancellation notices soar above Obamacare enrollment rates.

-OCARE premiums to skyrocket.
+O-care premiums just skyrocket.

-Obamacare deductibles hit patient pocket books and hospital finances.
+Obamacare deductibles hit patient pocketbooks and hospital finances.

-That was something that we all predicted that finally happened, and people acted like they had no idea.
+That was something that we all predicted that finally happened and people acted like they had no idea.

-Why didn't you tell us we did?
+Why didn't you tell us?

 Deductibles are too high.